 Complying with the new rules

-Any digital products sold to consumers in the EU after January 1st will be liable for VAT, charged at the rate of the EU Member State the customer will use the product in.
-You will need to collect proof, at the time of purchase of where your customer is, so that you know which Member State the VAT money must be paid to.
+Any digital products sold to consumers in the EU after January 2015 will be liable for VAT, charged at the rate of the EU Member State the customer will use the product in.
+You will need to collect proof, at the time of purchase of where your customer is so that you know which Member State the VAT money must be paid to.

-There are potential issues with all of these and it would be possible to have a customer who doesn’t have a match of two.
+There are potential issues with all of these and it would be possible to have a customer who doesn’t have a match or two.

 Paying the VAT due